• Video

 • Oct 23, 2019

-"I'm fighting, and I'm inviting you to join me in a simple call to action: Patagonia, drop the lawsuit," the performer said.
+"I'm fighting, and I'm inviting you to join me in a simple call to action: Patagonia, drop the lawsuit," the performer said then.

-Pattie Gonia acknowledged entering into an agreement with the company in 2022 but said "that wasn't a broad agreement about my future."
+Pattie Gonia acknowledged entering into an agreement with the company in 2022 but said it "wasn't a broad agreement about my future."

 The entertainer said filing the trademark application was about protecting the Pattie Gonia likeness from anyone else who may want to use it, "not because of Patagonia."

-The performer also claimed that the apparel company "chose this exact moment, the height of anti-LGBTQ+ politics and attacks on the environment, to sue me."
+The performer also criticized Patagonia's decision to choose "this exact moment, the height of anti-LGBTQ+ politics and attacks on the environment, to sue me."

-Pattie Gonia also shared a video mirroring the written statement posted online.
+Pattie Gonia also shared a video mirroring the written statement the same day.

-According to an open letter to the company posted on Pattie Gonia's website, the performer writes that once the lawsuit was filed, "I started immediately pursuing an amicable settlement."
+In an open letter to the company posted on Pattie Gonia's website, the performer wrote that once the lawsuit was filed, "I started immediately pursuing an amicable settlement."

-The letter continues, "This lawsuit serves no good purpose.
-Let’s make peace and get back to our common love of the planet including our namesake region in South America named Patagonia."
+The letter continued, "This lawsuit serves no good purpose.
+Let's make peace and get back to our common love of the planet including our namesake region in South America named Patagonia."

 Related Articles